thingsboard/thingsboard.github.io/docs/iot-gateway/custom.md

 1. "name" - name of the device for ThingsBoard instance.
 2. "port" - port for the device.
 3. "baudrate" - port baudrate for connection to device.
-**Notate:** You can also use parameters from a configuration for serial port such as parity, stop bits, etc.
+**Notate: You can also use parameters from a configuration for serial port such as parity, stop bits, etc.
-You can read more about parameters for the serial port [here.](https://pythonhosted.org/pyserial/pyserial_api.html#classes)
+You can read more about serial port parameters [here.](https://pythonhosted.org/pyserial/pyserial_api.html#classes)**
 4. "converter" - class name of converter that we will use for the serial connector.
 5. "telemetry" - objects array, with a configuration for processing data from device, data processed with configuration in this section will be interpreted as device telemetries.
 6. "attributes" - objects array, with a configuration for processing data from device, data processed with configuration in this section will be interpreted as device attributes.